-To major in Urban Studies, students must complete 44 units: a 24-unit core of urban studies courses and 20-units of diverse and exciting courses centered around Urban Sociology and Political Economy, Urban Histories, Theories and Methods, Urban Planning and the Built Environment or Urban Culture and Representation.
+To major in Urban Studies, students must complete 44 units, including diverse and exciting courses centered around urban sociology and political economy, urban histories, theories and methods, urban planning and the built environment, or urban culture and representation.
 Students will also complete a capstone seminar and internship.